-Conclusions
+330 Conclusions

 In this case study, biomass burning emissions from an outstanding fire event in Portugal in June 2017 were observed at the high-alpine site Jungfraujoch, Swiss Alps, in both the atmosphere and the snowpack.
 According to satellite observations, the fire burned a total area of 501 km2 from 17th to 24th June, in close agreement with ground observations.
 At least about 203.5 tons of BC were emitted during this event.
-Atmospheric backward trajectory analyses showed that the resulting plume of smoke traveled three days before reaching Switzerland, leading to a peak in atmospheric eBC at JFJ on 22nd June, lasting until 25th June when snowfall occurred.
-Dry deposition of microscopic charcoal resulted in an outstanding peak in the snowpack.
+Atmospheric backward trajectory analyses showed that the resulting plume of smoke traveled three days before reaching Switzerland, leading to a peak in atmospheric eBC at JFJ on 22nd June, lasting until 25th June when snowfall occurred, therefore archiving rBC and microscopic charcoal in the snowpack.
+Outstanding concentrations and influx were observed for microscopic charcoal.
+Our study highlights that, for microscopic charcoal, snow and ice archives are more sensitive to distant events than sedimentary archives, due to the special settings at high elevation.
+For snow and ice archives, it also reveals that a much longer traveling distance (≈1500 km) than previously thought can be